w3c/trace-context/spec/01-abstract.md

 - Traces that cross boundaries between different tracing vendors break as there is no uniformly agreed set of identification that is forwarded.
-- Cloud platform vendors, as well as hardware vendors, cannot guarantee to support context propagation as there is no standardized way of context propagation.
+- Cloud platform vendors, as well as hardware vendors, cannot guarantee to support trace context propagation as there is no standard to follow.

 In the past, these problems did not have a significant impact as most applications were monitored by a single tracing tool and stayed within the boundaries of a single